gatsbyjs/gatsby/docs/docs/themes/api-reference.md

 ## Core Gatsby APIs

-Themes are packaged Gatsby sites, so you have access to all of Gatsby's APIs.
+Themes are packaged Gatsby sites, so you have access to all of Gatsby's APIs for modifying default configuration settings and functionality.

 - [Gatsby Config](https://www.gatsbyjs.org/docs/gatsby-config/)
 - [Actions](https://www.gatsbyjs.org/docs/actions/)